 Optical Definitions of Euclid

-Let it be hypothesized that straight lines drawn out from the eye travel a distance of large magnitudes,
+Let it be hypothesized that straight-lines drawn out from the eye travel an interval1 of large magnitudes,

 and that the figure enclosed by the sight-lines is a cone having its vertex at the eye and its base at the limits of the things seen,

-and that things seen by a larger angle appear larger, while things seen by a smaller angle appear smaller, and things seen by equal angles seem equal,
+and that things seen enclosed by a larger angle appear larger, while things seen enclosed by a smaller angle appear smaller, and things seen enclosed by equal angles seem equal,

 and that things seen by higher rays appear higher, while things seen by lower appear lower,